Teach ESL in South Korea - Why and How?

 - Many jobs in a wide range of locations

-- Friendly and welcoming society towards westerners
+- Friendly and welcoming society toward westerners

-Why Is Teaching English in South Korea so Popular?
+Why is Teaching English in South Korea so Popular?

 South Korea is a relatively small country with about 50 million people.
 It has an amazingly efficient transportation system, so combined with the size of the country, travelling around Korea is quite easy and affordable.
 So, there's always something to do over the weekend and during holidays.
-Whether you like mountains, beaches, go on a food trip or just enjoy the city life, Korea can offer it all!
+Whether you like mountains, beaches, going on a food trip or just enjoying the city life, Korea can offer it all!